Frida Kahlo Museum: The Blue House

 The house/museum is located in Colonia del Carmen area of the Coyoacán borough of Mexico City.
 Coyoacán, especially the Colonia del Carmen area, has had an intellectual and vanguard reputation since the 1920s, when it was the home of Salvador Novo, Octavio Paz, Mario Moreno and Dolores del Río.
 Today, the area is home of a number of the borough's museums.
 The house itself is located on the corner of Londres and Allende Streets, and it stands out for its cobalt-blue walls, giving it the name La Casa Azul (The Blue House).
 Like most of the other structures in the area, the house is built around a central courtyard with garden space, a tradition since colonial times.
 Originally, the house enclosed only three sides of this courtyard, but later the fourth side was added to enclose it entirely.
 The house covers 800m2 and the central courtyard is another 400m2.
 As it was built in 1904, it originally had French-style decorative features but later it was changed to the plainer façade seen today.
 The building has two floors with various bedrooms, studio space, a large kitchen and dining room.
 The entrance hall was decorated by a mosaic in natural stone by Mardonio Magaña of the Escuela de Pintura al Aire Libre in Coyoacán, inspired by the murals done by Juan O’Gorman at the Ciudad Universitaria.

-The Museum
+Museum

 Originally the house was the family home of Frida Kahlo, but since 1958, it has served as museum dedicated to her life and work.
 With about 25,000 visitors monthly, it is one of Mexico City's most-visited museums, and the most-visited site in Coyoacán.
 The museum is supported solely by ticket sales and donations.